MATF-Software-Verification/2020_07_Knutov_algoritam/README.md

 2. Make sure that the code does not log any errors
 2. Generate canvas
 3. Procceed trough the steps using the next button
+4. You can change inverse tree initial weights by double click on them

 ## :wrench: Built using